JabRef/jabmap/README.md

 1. Go to your git-repositories folder and start a new terminal session
 2. `git clone --recurse-submodules https://github.com/JabRef/jabref.git`
 3. `cd jabref`
-4. `git checkout jabmap`
-5. Enable nice wrapper: `curl -L ggcmd.io > gg.cmd`
+4. Enable nice wrapper: `curl -L ggcmd.io > gg.cmd`
-6. `sh ./gg.cmd just run-pr 13519`
+5. `sh ./gg.cmd just run-pr 13519`
-7. Wait for JabRef to come up
+6. Wait for JabRef to come up
+7. Click on "Create example Library"
+8. Save (Button in the top left or <kbd>CTRL/CMD</kbd> + <kbd>S</kbd>)
-8. File > Preferences > Check "HTTP Server"
+9. File > Preferences > Check "HTTP Server"

 #### JabMap:

+After setting up JabRef, you can either use [JabMap on GitHub pages](https://jabref.github.io/jabmap/) or follow these steps to run it locally.

 1. Go to your git-repositories folder and start a new terminal session
 2. Clone it: `git clone git@github.com:JabRef/jabmap.git`